BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Stoics.md

-Reciprocity of the virtues - each virtue requires each of the others
+- Reciprocity of the virtues - each virtue requires each of the others
+- Virtues not only necessary for happiness, but also are sufficient for happiness